AbhinavA10/AbhinavA10.github.io/README.md

 How to guide is [here](https://tutorialehtml.com/en/what-is-favicon-ico-usage/)

 #### Bootstrap
-- Bootstrap requires Javascript, and offeres no graceful fallback if javascript is disabled
+- Bootstrap requires Javascript, and offers no graceful fallback if javascript is disabled

 ### Nunjuck
 - html templating engines